 Many men present concerned that their symptoms of benign prostatic bladder neck obstruction may be indicative of early prostate cancer: early prostate cancer does not cause symptoms of bladder dysfunction.
 The decision to investigate and treat should be made on the basis of how severe your symptoms are rather than a fear of cancer.

-There are two surgeries performed to provided definitive relief of the symptoms of BPH.
+There are two surgeries performed to provided definitive relief of enlarged prostate symptoms and men suffering from BPH.

 Bladder neck incision

 Bladder neck incision is an endoscopic procedure performed under general anaesthetic.
 The trigone, bladder neck and prostate gland are cut to relieve the obstructive effect of the prostate on outflow of urine.

 This is a minimally invasive procedure with good long-term relief of symptoms for well-selected patients.